 We all love protein.
 It’s the second most abundant molecule in our body, beaten only by water.
-But with gym goers looking to get the maximum possible benefit from their workouts, what really is the healthiest protein powder?
+While it’s perfectly easy to get enough protein on a plant-based diet, many athletes opt to make shakes with protein powder.
+With gym-goers looking to get the maximum possible benefit from their workouts, what really is the healthiest protein powder?

-Here are the top five health and environmental reasons why you should avoid whey protein – and instead switch to a plant-based protein powder:
+Here are the top five reasons why you should consider avoiding whey protein – and instead switch to a plant-based protein powder:

 The links between hormones, stress, and acne have been known for years.

-2. Whey is harsh on the digestion system
+2. Whey can be harsh on the digestion system

 Approximately 65 percent of the world is genetically lactose intolerant, according to the US National Library of Medicine.

-This reduced ability to digest lactose happens once humans enter adulthood, meaning that dairy based products cause some form of digestive stress in majority of the worlds adult population.
+This reduced ability to digest lactose often starts in early adulthood, meaning that dairy-based products may cause some form of digestive stress in majority of the worlds adult population.

 Unless we reduce our dairy impact and cut down on products like whey protein, the industry will continue to negatively impact our planet.